kameshkumar2007sskd-afk/Univariate-Linear-Regression/README.md

 ```
 Program to develop to implement univariate Linear Regression to fit a straight line using least squares.

-Developed by : KABELAN G K
+Developed by : S KAMESHKUMAR
-Register no : 24900985
+Register no : 25006304
 ```
 ```
 import numpy as np